JaykeBird/ssui/README.md

 From here, you should be on your way!

+View the wiki page on [SsuiTheme and themed controls](https://github.com/JaykeBird/ssui/wiki/UsingSsuiTheme) for more info on using SsuiAppTheme.

 ### Accent theme

 The `SsuiAppTheme` class allows you to set an accent theme that you can use in any SSUI-themed control.